men16180/PracticalMachineLearning/Project.md

 ## [1] 0.005947324
 ```

 Using the reserved validate data set, we get an out of sample error of  ~ 0.6 %.
 This is close to the OOB error of the model.
+The precitions are 99.4% accurate for the validate data set.
+The out of sample error for this model is estimated to be about 0.6 %.

 ##  Predicting classes in the testing data
 The final part of the assignment was to use the model to predict the classe variable for the supplied testing data, which comprises 20 test cases.
 This occurs below.